konstantink83/kmp-codelabs/giphy-app-2-en.md

         .into(this)
 }
 ```
-This allows us to set `gifUrl` for `ImageView` from layout.
-Moreover on loading there will be progress bar and on error it will be error icon.
+This allows us to set `gifUrl` for `ImageView` from the layout.
+In addition, there will be a progress bar on loading and an error icon on error.

 ### Create a Gif list screen
-All that's left to do a screen showing data from our common code.
+All that's left to do a screen showing data from our shared code.
 Create `android-app/src/main/res/layout/activity_gif_list.xml` with the content:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>